-Committee Member Responsibilities Committee members are responsible for ensuring the selection of individuals for each vacant position on the Board of Directors and Chapter Resource Team in the coming year.
+Committee Member Responsibilities Committee members are responsible for ensuring the selection of individuals for each vacant position on the Board of Directors in the coming year.
 In doing so, committee members should thoroughly review and familiarize themselves with the following information:

 - 1. The governance methods utilized by the ALA Board of Directors - 2.
-Job descriptions for Directors and Chapter Resource Team members. - 3.
-Each candidate's application. - 4.
-Each candidate's response to questions posed. - 5.
-The Association's current Strategic Direction.
+Job descriptions for Directors - 3.
+Each candidate's application - 4.
+Each candidate's response to questions posed - 5.
+The Association's current Strategic Direction